ibm-cloud-architecture/refarch-cloud-data-analytics/README.md

 You will see the schema for the new table.
 The table is empty.
 You will be moving data from on-premies to this table in the move data to cloud excercies later on in this lab using Data Connect and optionally the Bluxemix Lift CLI.

+# Work on the "On Premises" systems
+< NOTE -
+< We use a VM with a running DB2 and PureData System for Analytics (Netezza) solution in it.
+In reality these would likely be 2 separate systems, in different data centers, but this still represents that environment in a realistic manner.
+<

 ## Step 3: Work with the VM

-# Prepare the Virtual Machine

 ## Steps
 1. [Unzip the VM Image](#unzip)